djndl1/CSNotes/cpp/a_tour_of_cpp.md

 # Classes

 The central language feature of C++ is the class.
-A class in a use-defined type provided to represent a concept in the code of a program.
+A class in a user-defined type provided to represent a concept in the code of a program.

 ## Types